resistics/resistics/docs/source/formats/timeseries/Phoenix-timeseries.rst

 .. warning::

     The scaling currently applied for phoenix data has not been verified and requires further testing.
-Therefore, it is not currently known what
+Therefore, it is not currently known how to calibrate the data.

     Phoenix binary formatted calibration files are also not supported but ASCII files can be used instead as required.